Jongbloed Group - Morphology and Development of Congenital Heart Disease

 The second pilar, Clinical and anatomical science. aimed at phenotyping the morphological spectrum of congenital heart disease as related to disease outcome, such as arrhythmias.
 These studies take advantage of the unique Leiden Collection of Congenital Malformations (tpart of the Biobank Congenital Heart Disease) at the dept. of Anatomy & Embryology, as well as of data of clinical care paths (dept. of Cardiology, Heart Lung Center).
 A special project is the development of dedicated 3D printing models of congenital heart diseases.

-Of the acquired structural heart diseases, myocardial infarction (MI) is a major cause of death in the developed world.
-In patients with myocardial infarction, SCD has been related to pathological innervation patterns of the left ventricle, leading to autonomic hyperinnervation with electrophysiological disarray potentially causing electrical instability and SCD.
-Accumulating evidence suggests a relationship between ventricular arrhythmias, sudden cardiac death and activity of the sympathetic autonomic nerve system.
+Among acquired heart diseases, myocardial infarction (MI) remains a leading cause of death in developed countries.
+In MI survivors, sudden cardiac death has been linked to abnormal innervation patterns in the left ventricle, resulting in autonomic hyperinnervation.
+This creates electrophysiological instability that can trigger fatal arrhythmias.
+Accumulating evidence demonstrates a clear relationship between ventricular arrhythmias, sudden cardiac death, and sympathetic nervous system activity.

 Clinical anatomy-3D printing of congenital malformations